Stack-oriented programming: Variables and dictionaries

 associates with the name x with the number 42 in the dictionary atop the stack.
-A difference exists between /x and x – the former is a data object representing a name, x stands for what is defined under /x.
+A difference exists between /x and x – the former is a data object representing a name, and x stands for what is defined under /x.

 Procedures

 A procedure in a stack-based programming language is treated as a data object in its own right.
 In PostScript, procedures are denoted between { and }.